 Some subreceipients have additional resources to leverage with their CDBG allocations.
 Resources made available to carry out CDBG-funded subrecipient activities include sources from the Fresno/Madera Area Agency on Aging, Local Workforce Innovation and Opportunity Act, CalWORKs, Department of Rehabilitation, Local Transporation Funds and Development Impact Fees.
-In addition, some subreceipients receive donations and utilize in-kind volunteers.
+In addition, some subreceipients receive donations and utilize inkind volunteers.

-The Successor Agency sold one parcel to the Housing Authority of the City of Madera's nonprofit, Madera Opportunities for Resident Enrichment (MORES) and City of Madera sold a second one.
-MORES in conjunction with a developer and City as a co-applicant submitted a successful application to the State Department of Housing and Community Development's
+The Successor Agency sold to parcel to the Housing Authority of the City of Madera's nonprofit, Madera Opportunities for Resident Enrichment (MORES).
+MORES in conjunction with a developer and City as a co-applicant.
+Departments submitted a successful application to the State Department of Housing and Community Development's Sustainable Housing and